dgisolfi/LegacyDgisolfiSite/README.md

 - A basic understanding of creating and implementing a fully complete site
 - A better understanding of Bootstrap and the possible advantages
 - A testing ground for any future web apps
+- An opportunity to gain more experience in Docker
+- Additional practice creating makefiles